goyalankit/mbdb/src/Notes.md

 #### Completed
 1. Conjunctive single relation select query is functional.
+2. Implemented a cache of relations information.
+3. Added support for multiple relations. `Join` relations.
+4. implemented update commands

 #### TODO:

-1. Add support for multiple relations. `Join` relations.
-2. Implement delete and update commands
-3. Verify if we need support for Disjunctive queries.
+1. Implement delete.
-4. Read on index creation and stuff.
+2. Read on index creation and stuff.

 ### Test cases:
 1. Two relations mentioned but the condition is not given for the join.